The best hotels in Port Elizabeth

 Protea Hotel by Marriott King George in Central is the go-to for business at $140-195/night.
 It's close to the PE City Hall, the courts on Cape Road, and the NMBM municipal offices.
 The Radisson Blu works if your meetings are out near the beachfront or Boardwalk precinct.

-Port Elizabeth's best neighborhoods
+Port Elizabeth's best hotel regions

 Summerstrand and Humewood are where you want to be. beachfront access, walkable restaurant strips, and a genuine sense of place.
 Central has budget options, but go in with eyes open.